-KT Dodge this Caliber is an impressive buckskin (roan?) colt out of KT Tin Lizzie and by KT Gunpowder N Lead.
+KT No Foolin with Guns is a fancy blue roan filly out JWB Call Me Lura and by KT Gunpowder N Lead.
 Lura is by True Enchanted Copy, who goes back to Jackie Bee, San Peppy, Biankus and Go Man Go.
 On the bottom side Lura is out of Luras Gold Star, who goes back to Dandy Derby, Hancock, Barts Sunglow and Fritz Command.
-Gunner is a fantastic dun roan son of Cue Bars Laddie, AQHA point earning and producing stallion.
-Gunner is out of two parents that are both homozygous for black mane and tail, so he is the same.
-Gunner’s dam, Pistol, has been shown NFQHA, has been featured on the NFQHA rule book and in the NFQHA magazine.
+Gunner is a roan dunskin son of Cue Bars Laddie, AQHA point earning and producing stallion.
+Gunner’s dam, Pistol, has been shown NFQHA, has been featured on rule book and in the NFQHA magazine.
 She is a great working ranch horse, rope horse, and the kids can ride her as well.
 Pistol’s sire, Gold Country Charro is a dunskin stallion that was shown in 1998 and 1999 in halter at local shows.
-Gunner has great bone, legs, hip, lots of growth, and a “can do” attitude.
-He was broke to ride in Allison Trimble from Ferndale, WA training program and was ridding by Jordan Crabtree.
-The cross between these two has been amazing, they have been foals with a lot of color and size.
-Dodge was born 5/25/18. $3,500
+This is going to be a big, ranch type filly with a lot of bone and natural thickness.
+She was born 4/01/21. $4,000

 KT Gun in a Million, “Mil,” is at 362 days today, she is bred to NZ Scotch TIme.
 ANY TIME now Mil, we are all waiting.

 I have not done the last week in pictures yet because I am still working on the Pomeroy pictures.
 So, some will just have to be in next weeks post.